 A touch of Mr Doodle magic!

-Sam designed the art installation, consisting of 185 individual panels, was completed by groups of Year 5 and Year 6 primary school students from the TST and members of the Dementia Friends Memory Cafe.
+Sam designed the art installation, consisting of 185 individual panels, and this was completed by groups of Year 5 and Year 6 primary school students from the TST and members of the Dementia Friends Memory Cafe.

 What is the TST Community Art Project?

 The TST Community Art Project was founded in 2018 as an annual initiative to bring together young people from the Trust’s five schools with older local residents and community groups through inspirational art and creativity.
-It central aims are to:-
+Its central aims are to:-

 - Break down barriers between the generations, enable greater social interaction and help to build intergenerational friendships